MGHHORIGINALCODER/Monkey-Checker-0.1V/README.md

 # Monkey-Checker-0.1V
-this project is to check for R.A.T in dlls
+this project is to check for R.A.T in dlls so you can stay safe